Skip to Main Content

 Election Statement

-Each hospice agency designs its own election statement, which should include the following:
+Each hospice agency designs its own election statement, which must include the following:

 • Identification of the hospice agency that will provide the care